kheyer/Genomic-ULMFiT/Model Interpretations/README.md

 We can also look at how the model performs when predicting over a long contiguous sequence instead of curated sequence segments.
 This process is demonstrated in the __Long Sequence Prediction E. coli__ notebook.

-Here is a long prediction section visualized:
+Here is a long prediction section visualized.
+Red lines show gene start locations.
+Blue shows the model's predicted output for that region.

 ![](https://github.com/kheyer/Genomic-ULMFiT/blob/master/Model%20Interpretations/media/prediction_plot.png)